FAQ

 chevron down icon

 Your funds cannot be frozen by Kaskad because it operates as a non-custodial platform.
 You control your private keys, and your KAS or borrowed assets remain in your wallet or locked in audited smart contracts, not in Kaskad’s possession.
-These smart contracts, built on Kaspa’s KRC-20 standard, are immutable and can only be accessed by you for withdrawals or by liquidators if your loan becomes undercollateralized.
+These smart contracts, are immutable and can only be accessed by you for withdrawals or by liquidators if your loan becomes undercollateralized.

 Kaskad complies with minimal regulatory requirements, such as KYC for card issuance, handled by third-party providers like Onfido, but this does not grant Kaskad or its partners authority to freeze assets.
 Stripe, used for fiat conversions, manages compliance for payment processing, but Kaskad’s decentralized design ensures no centralized entity can intervene in your on-chain assets.
 This structure protects users from the risks of custodial platforms, where funds might be frozen due to regulatory actions or platform policies, making Kaskad a secure choice for those valuing financial autonomy.